Solvro/web-led-cube/docs/documentation.md

 }
 ```

-for loops, always use the variable interval (miliseconds)
+for loops, always use the variable interval (milliseconds)

 ```js
 function x()